I, Borg: Production

 Following the Borg-based two-part episode "The Best of Both Worlds", the production team were having difficulty in introducing the Borg to the series due to their unstoppable nature.
 The story idea for "I, Borg" was well received by the production staff, with executive producer Rick Berman saying that he "fell in love" with the characterisations of Guinan, Picard, La Forge and Hugh which resulted in a series of two character scenes in the episode.
 Story editor René Echevarria wrote the script, with an uncredited assist from executive producer Jeri Taylor.
 She compared the idea to the film Edward Scissorhands (1990), saying that she felt it would become a "classic" and that the Borg "would never be the same again".
 Michael Piller, who wrote "The Best of Both Worlds", described "I, Borg" as having a "great premise which forces Guinan and Picard to face their own prejudices".
 He said it was his favourite of the season.

 The episode was directed by Robert Lederman, his first of the series and the only new director during the fifth season.
-Lederman was also the film editor on the series, and later direct the episode "Force of Nature".
+Lederman was also the film editor on the series, and later directed the episode "Force of Nature".
 "I, Borg" also marked the first time that Jay Chattaway scored a Borg-related episode; Chattaway continued to do so for the rest of the series and during Star Trek: Voyager.